 Victor Quijada is the Founding Director and choreographer of the Montreal-based contemporary dance company RUBBERBAND.
 He has a rare perspective on a large spectrum of dance, possessing knowledge and experience that spans from the street corner to the concert hall.

-Desmond Richardson is Co-Founder and Co-Director of Complexions Contemporary Ballet and a former principal dancer with the American Ballet Theatre, Alvin Ailey American Dance Theater and Frankfurt Ballet.
+Desmond Richardson is Co-Founder and Co-Artistic Director of Complexions Contemporary Ballet and a former principal dancer with the American Ballet Theatre, Alvin Ailey American Dance Theater and Frankfurt Ballet.
 A Tony Award nominee and honorary doctorate recipient, he has been hailed by The New York Times as among the great dancers of his time.

 Jermaine Spivey is a Juilliard graduate, Princess Grace Award winner and highly sought-after dancer, educator and choreographer.
 He presently dances with Crystal Pite’s company Kidd Pivot.